eflorent2020/bitcoinpages-home/README.md

 ### Coding

 - Complete boilerplate, frontend, backend, ES6
-- Backend & frontend tests using karma, mocha & sinon-chai
+- Unit tests using karma, mocha, sinon-chai
 - Lint with AirBnb coding style
 - Hot reload for front & tests
 - Next-gen. material-design-components for the web
 - Modern VueJS framework
-- Webpack including Babel, SASS loader
+- Webpack including Babel, SASS loader and more
 - Docker build and lauch from GitHub

 ## Application